-Please feel free to request any movies you'd like to see me review in the near future.
-Leave a comment down below expressing your own thoughts on the movie, and as always, thanks for reading.
+Feel free to request a film you'd like me to view I the near future.
+Leave a comment down below, expressing your own thoughts on the film, and as always, thanks for reading.